Equipment and Environment Requirements

 - Suspicious movements could invalidate your test, which would result in your score being canceled.

-- Don't use any unauthorized materials, including mobile devices, prewritten notes or textbooks.
+- Don't use any unauthorized materials, including mobile devices, prewritten notes or textbooks at any time during the test.

 - Personal recording devices of any kind are strictly prohibited.